-You’ve likely heard their voices in everything from Hollywood blockbusters to the announcements pouring from public loudspeakers.
+You’ve likely heard their voices in everything from Hollywood blockbusters to the voice in your GPS.
 When you read through this list of names, try to see if their iconic voices don’t start playing in your head.

-One of the most sought after voices in the film and voice over industries, Freeman is characterized by a deep, authoritative voice that built his image as a trustworthy storyteller.
-The actor has led his voice to materials as diverse as a VISA ad campaign and the Oscar-winning documentary March of the Penguins.
+- Morgan Freeman: One of the most sought after voices in film and voice over, Freeman is characterized by a deep, authoritative voice that built his image as a trustworthy storyteller.
+The actor has lent his voice to a variety of projects, most notably a VISA ad campaign and the Oscar-winning documentary March of the Penguins.

-Jones’s deep grandfatherly voice resonates with multiple generations.
-He served as the narrator for the nature documentary Earth, voiced iconic characters like Darth Vader and Mufasa, and is even the voice behind the CNN tagline “This is CNN.”
+- James Earl Jones: Jones’ deep grandfatherly voice resonates with multiple generations.
+He served as the narrator for the nature documentary Earth, voiced iconic characters like Darth Vader and Mufasa, and is the voice behind the CNN tagline, “This is CNN.”

-Grammer’s baritone voice has been wielded to advertise some of the most popular products in the United States across a series of sectors, from Honey Nut Cheerios to Hyundai.
-Grammar has additionally done voice work for animated productions such as Toy Story 2, Anastasia, and The Simpsons.
+- Kelsey Grammer: Grammer’s baritone voice has been wielded to advertise some of the most popular products in the United States across a series of sectors, from Honey Nut Cheerios to Hyundai.
+Grammer has additionally done voice work for animated productions such as Toy Story 2, Anastasia, and The Simpsons.

-May I have your attention please?
-Although few people know her name, Hopkins’s voice is heard by millions everyday.
+- Carolyn Hopkins: May I have your attention please?
+Although few people know her name, Hopkins’ voice is heard by millions of people every day.
 Commended for her clear and helpful sound, Hopkins is the public service announcer behind the announcements you hear in airports, train stations, and city subway systems, and she records them all from her home studio in Maine.

-Dench’s soft and alluring voice has been heralded for embodying the elements of what is considered to be the perfect female voice.
-The British actress’s voice has led her through comedic TV roles, the iconic James Bond character, M, and was summoned to provide the narration for the Disney Epcot attraction Spaceship Earth.
+- Dame Judi Dench: Dench’s soft and alluring voice has been heralded for embodying the elements of what is considered to be the perfect female voice.
+The British actress’ voice has led her through comedic TV roles, the iconic James Bond character, M, and was asked to provide narration for the Disney Epcot attraction, Spaceship Earth.

-If you’ve ever heard the phrase “in a world…” at the opening of a movie trailer, then you’ve heard Don LaFontaine’s seminal voice, which has narrated thousands of trailers over the years.
-Earning the nicknames ‘Thunder Throat’ and ‘The Voice of God,’ LaFontaine’s signature voice transcended the Hollywood realm when he served as the voice for GEICO Insurance and Mega Millions lottery.
+- Don LaFontaine: If you’ve ever heard the phrase “In a world…” at the opening of a movie trailer, then you’ve heard Don LaFontaine’s seminal voice, which has narrated thousands of trailers over the years.
+Earning nicknames such as ‘Thunder Throat’ and ‘The Voice of God,’ LaFontaine’s signature voice transcended the Hollywood realm when he served as the voice for GEICO Insurance.

-Studies have shown that listeners are attracted to accents because of the cultural associations most hold with them.
-For example, we perceive British voices, like Idris Elba or Kate Winslet,as being classy and posh, while Australian accents, think Nicole Kidman or Hugh Jackman, come across as fun and flirty.
+- Fun, Foreign Intrigue: Studies have shown that listeners are attracted to accents because of the cultural associations most hold with them.
+For example, we perceive British voices, like Idris Elba or Kate Winslet, as being classy and posh, while Australian accents, think Nicole Kidman or Hugh Jackman, come across as fun and flirty.